bibanon/bibanon/4chan---JLaw-Shitstorm.md

 The leaker will probably get 120 years in prison maximum, [as previous prosecutions for leaks seem to imply.](http://www.wired.com/2011/10/nude-celeb-hacker-arrested/)

 What a disproportionate use of force, to "defend" the reputation of American Celebrities.
-I guess it does count as an Attack on American Culture; quite literally.
+Though I guess the incident does count as an Attack on American Culture; in the literal sense.

+### Sources